unibo-dtm-se-2425-Wasted/report/sections/05-validation/index.md

 **Rationale:** This manual validation ensures the system's overall usability and that it meets the user's expectations in a real-world scenario.

-**Success Rate:** All manual acceptance tests passed successfully.

-## Future Improvements

-To further strengthen the project's validation process, the following improvements are planned for future iterations:

-- **Automated Integration Tests:** Develop specific tests that combine database operations with application logic (e.g., insert data into the database and then run the `calculate_statistics` function on the retrieved data).
-- **Expanded Unit Tests:** Add more tests to cover a wider range of edge cases, such as invalid date formats, empty input fields, and unsupported units.
-- **Automated System Tests:** Create automated tests that simulate end-to-end user flows, matching the acceptance criteria to improve validation coverage and efficiency.
-- **Performance Testing:** Introduce performance tests to measure the application's scalability and responsiveness with larger datasets.